Amish Women Wearing Red and Bathing Suits?

 Keeping in mind that all church districts have their own Ordnung (rules they must obey), I asked Herb the same question I’ve asked several Amish women: May Amish wear red in this District?
 All emphatically assured me younger Amish women wear red, with a black apron.
 I was surprised, as I’d assumed they were restricted to maroon or burgundy.
 In fact, one Old Order Amish woman told me, “Sometimes guys will wear red shirts to match their girlfriend’s dress.”
 The older women continue to wear traditional dark colors, such as sage green, navy blue, or charcoal gray.

 Zook’s doesn’t carry yarn, but Amish-owned Nancy’s Notions, a business attached to the rear of Zook’s, does.
 I called Nancy’s.
 The salesperson, an Amish woman I’ve spoken to on several occasions, said the yarn is mostly bought by Englishers as the Amish in her area do not knit.
 An Amish friend in Indiana echoed the same opinion.
 “They do crochet baby blankets and doilies, but not sweaters.”
 In Lancaster County the Amish are more apt to wear solid black sweaters bought at Nancy’s Notions or Walmart.

 What else might they buy at Walmart?
-The younger women might purchase a modest bathing suit, while women over thirty may prefer to sew their own, or wear a T-shirt over shorts.
+The younger women might purchase a modest bathing suit, and if they’ve recently had a baby, they can head to sites like Hermoza (check this out here) to see their collection of Postpartum bathing suits while women over thirty may prefer to sew their own, or wear a T-shirt over shorts.
 In Lancaster County, Amish women also shop in the outlet stores.

 The Amish are a fascinating group and their customs vary from district to district, in locations all across North America and Canada.